 Common symptoms of alcohol dependency include:

-• Continuing to drink despite the issues resulting in your relationships.
+• Continuing to drink despite the it causing issues within relationships.

-• Trying to decrease your consumption of alcohol but failing.
+• Inability to decrease your consumption of alcohol.

-• Continuing to drink despite the feeling of anxiousness or depression, memory blackouts or harm to your health.
+• Continuing to drink despite the feeling of anxiety, depression, experiencing memory blackouts or harm to your health.

 • The need to continuously drink more to achieve the same effect.